xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![In the TollBoothFunctionApp blade, the + Add new setting link is selected.
 In the list of application settings, APPINSIGHTS_INSTRUMENTATIONKEY is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image63.png 'TollBoothFunctionApp blade')

-6. Select **Save**
+6. Select **Save**.

     ![Screenshot of the Save icon.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image36.png 'Save icon')

-7. Follow the steps above to add the APPINSIGHTS_INSTRUMENTATIONKEY setting to the **other Function App**
+7. Follow the steps above to add the APPINSIGHTS_INSTRUMENTATIONKEY setting to the **other Function App**.

 ### Task 3: Use the Live Metrics Stream to monitor functions in real time

 Now that Application Insights has been integrated into your Function Apps, you can use the Live Metrics Stream to see the functions' telemetry in real time.

-1. Open the Azure Function App you created whose name ends with **FunctionApp**, or the name you specified for the Function App containing the ProcessImage function
+1. Open the Azure Function App you created whose name ends with **FunctionApp**, or the name you specified for the Function App containing the ProcessImage function.

-2. Select **Application Insights** on the Overview pane
+2. Select **Application Insights** on the Overview pane.

-    > NOTE:  It may take a few minutes for this link to display
+    >**Note**:  It may take a few minutes for this link to display.

     ![In the TollBoothFunctionApp blade, under Configured features, the Application Insights link is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image64.png 'TollBoothFunctionApp blade')

-3. In Application Insights, select **Live Metrics Stream** underneath Investigate in the menu
+3. In Application Insights, select **Live Metrics Stream** underneath Investigate in the menu.

     ![In the TollBoothMonitor blade, in the pane under Investigate, Live Metrics Stream is selected. ](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image65.png 'TollBoothMonitor blade')

-4. Leave the Live Metrics Stream open and go back to the starter app solution in Visual Studio
+4. Leave the Live Metrics Stream open and go back to the starter app solution in Visual Studio.

-5. Navigate to the **UploadImages** project using the Solution Explorer of Visual Studio
+5. Navigate to the **UploadImages** project using the Solution Explorer of Visual Studio.

     ![In Solution Explorer, UploadImages is expanded, and App.config is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image66.png 'Solution Explorer')

-6. Open **App.config**
+6. Open **App.config**.

-7. In App.config, update the **blobStorageConnection** appSetting value to the connection string for your Blob storage account
+7. In App.config, update the **blobStorageConnection** appSetting value to the connection string for your Blob storage account.

     ![On the App.config tab, a connection string is circled.
 To the side of the string is a green bar, and a hammer icon.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image67.png 'App.config tab')

-8. Save your changes to the file
+8. Save your changes to the file.

-9. Right-click the **UploadImages** project in the Solution Explorer, then select **Start new instance** under the **Debug** menu
+9. Right-click the **UploadImages** project in the Solution Explorer, then select **Start new instance** under the **Debug** menu.

     ![In Solution Explorer, UploadImages is selected.
 From the Debug menu, Start new instance is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image68.png 'Solution Explorer')

 10. When the console window appears, enter **1** and press **ENTER**.
-This uploads a handful of car photos to the images container of your Blob storage account
+This uploads a handful of car photos to the images container of your Blob storage account.

     ![A Command prompt window displays, showing images being uploaded.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image69.png 'Command prompt window')

 11. Switch back to your browser window with the Live Metrics Stream still open within Application Insights.
 You should start seeing new telemetry arrive, showing the number of servers online, the incoming request rate, CPU process amount, etc. You can select some of the sample telemetry in the list to the side to view output data.

-    >**NOTE** Since our function with the blob trigger is running on a Consumption plan, there can be up to a 10-minute delay in processing new blobs after the function app has gone idle.
+    >**Note**: Since our function with the blob trigger is running on a Consumption plan, there can be up to a 10-minute delay in processing new blobs after the function app has gone idle.
 After the function app is running, blobs are processed immediately.
 To avoid this initial delay, consider one of the following options: Use an App Service plan with Always On enabled, or use another mechanism to trigger the blob processing, such as a queue message that contains the blob name or an Event Grid trigger.
 Sometimes, simply opening the function on the portal speeds up the process

     ![The Live Metrics Stream window displays information for the two online servers.
 Displaying line and point graphs include incoming requests, outgoing requests, and overvall health.
 To the side is a list of Sample Telemetry information. ](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image70.png 'Live Metrics Stream window')

 12. Leave the Live Metrics Stream window open once again, and close the console window for the image upload.
 Debug the UploadImages project again, then enter **2** and press **ENTER**.
-This will upload 1,000 new photos
+This will upload 1,000 new photos.

     ![the Command prompt window displays with image uploading information.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image71.png 'Command prompt window')